felix-murray/2D-Graphics-Modeler/README.md

 are visible in the rendering area. – administrator only
 6. Your program should be able to add and remove shapes, including text, being rendered.
 This is accomplished via an add/remove shape form.
 All changes are visible in the rendering area. – administrator only
-7. Produce a shape listing report sorted by shape id (at any time).
-All shape properties should be included in the report.
-8. Produce a shape listing report of ONLY shapes with an area sorted by area (at any time).
-The shape type, id and area should be included in the report.
-9. Produce a shape listing report of ONLY shapes with a perimeter sorted by perimeter (at any time).
-The shape type, id and perimeter should be included in the report.
 10. Save all changes between executions